GSA/service-design-analytics/README.md

-By integrating the user-centric journey map with a backend business process model as a comprehensive [service blueprint](http://www.servicedesigntools.org/tools/35), we can create a global view of operations to harmonize communication, instrument and display performance analytics, and set priorities for improvement across all stakeholders.
+By integrating the user-centric journey map with a backend business process model as a comprehensive [service blueprint](http://www.servicedesigntools.org/tools/35), we can create a global view of operations to harmonize internal communication, contextualize user research, instrument and display performance analytics, and set priorities for improvement across all stakeholders.

 ### Data without Context is Driving Blind